 - 1 large egg whisked with 1 tsp. water

-Dust puff pastry sheets with flour and roll out to 1/4 inch thickness.
+- Dust puff pastry sheets with flour and roll out to 1/4 inch thickness.
 Place ramekin on top of sheet and cut a square about 1/2 inch larger than the circle all around to make six squares.
+You can also opt to top each ramekin with a circle of puff pastry the same size as the top of the ramekin (as pictured).